 The largest and most professionally run student-led organisation of its kind in Europe, the Study Association RSM (STAR) has more than 6,500 members.
 It organizes a wide range of events, including the largest on-campus recruitment event in the Netherlands, conferences, special guest lectures, parties and social events.
 For more information visit www.rsmstar.nl.

 RSM is on a trimester system.
-Trimester 1 takes place September-December, but exam re-sits take place in July.
+Trimester 1 takes place late August - mid-December.
+Exam re-sits take place in July.
 Trimester 2 and 3 take place January - June, and exam re-sits take place in July.
-It is recommended that Freeman students study at RSM during the Spring semester (Trimester 2 and Trimester 3).

 Students are expected to stay at RSM until they have completed their final exams.
 If a student does poorly on a final exam, they can re-sit the exam in July in Rotterdam.
 Students can decide if they want to keep this option available.
 If so, they will need to plan to be in Rotterdam in July.
 It is not possible to arrange scheduled exams or re-sits on other dates, times or places, nor to make special arrangements with teaching staff.